davidg238/arducam_mega/llms/sketch-setup.md

 1. Install the latest Linux version of `jag`  from https://github.com/toitlang/jaguar/releases
 2. Run `jag setup` to prepare the tooling for use.
-3. Set the default wifi network with `jag config wifi set --wifi-ssid <wifi-ssid> --wifi-password <wifi-password>` , prompting the user for the ssid and password values.
+3. Find the target device, by running `jag scan` ... you will be looking for a device named `camera`.
 4. In a terminal, issue the command `jag monitor -p <port>`  Typically the port will be `/dev/ttyUSB0` and leave this running continuously.
     Expect the target console out to be reported here.
 When the device boots, you should see something like:

 ```
 workstation:~/workspaceToit$ jag monitor
 Starting serial monitor of port '/dev/ttyUSB0' ...